EtSH-C2H6S/TinkersAdvanced/Features.md

    * Alloy Atomic
      > Tier 4 material that can only be used to craft bindings.
 It allows tool to ignore harvest tiers.
    * Antimatter
-     > Currently Tier 4 material that has a high stat.
+     > Now at Tier 4, a material that has a high stat.
 Deals explosion damage to both target and attacker as melee harvest material.
 Reflect some of the damage taken in the form of explosion as armor material.
  * Original Materials
    * Irradium
      > Tier 4 material that resembles Irradium from Frackin's Universe mod (Starbound).
 Crafted by combining Pellet Polonium and Manyullyn Ingot.
 Inflicts radiation to enemy and adds glowing effect.